GSA/digitalgov.gov/content/post/2016-11-17-femas-syndicated-content-digital-assists-in-moments-of-disaster.md

 date: 2016-11-17 12:00:39 -0400
-title: 'FEMA’sSyndicated Content\: Digital Assists in Moments of Disaster'
+title: 'FEMA’s Syndicated Content\: Digital Assists in Moments of Disaster'
 summary: 'I recently interviewed Daniel Kuhns, Web Manager at FEMA, about the site widgets and the FEMA app his organization has been developing.
 The widgets currently available include\: FEMA App, Preparedness, Severe Weather, Private Sector, Kids Fire Safety, and Are you a Disaster Survivor.
 The FEMA App offers many'
 authors: [christen-geiler]
 categories: